 Special thanks to this year's senior leaders: Cara D., Kristin G., Holly L., Lily M., Emi O-F., and David S. They did a tremendous job organizing and motivating the student committee.
 Thanks also to the committee members, whose hard work, creativity, and dedication made everything run smoothly and successfully: freshmen Peter B., Chloe F-G., Mia F., Julia H., and Kyla K; sophomores Bisrat B., Aley B., Clem D., Anna K., James L., Vanessa L., Henry M., Alex O., Sophie S., and Lexy T.; juniors Jonathan D. and Jonathan S; and seniors Lisa L. and Rushi N.

 Stay tuned for our final event of the year, Powderpuff Football, which will be staged near the end of the year, when the weather is warmer and more dependable.
 The fabled CRUSH Cup will be up for grabs!
 Day and time TBD.

 (NEW) AASK TUTORING

-Make a significant contribution to a child’s educational experience, and be a tutor in AASK this spring!
-We work with middle school students at Whitford Middle School who are primarily English Language Learners working hard to meet the proficiency levels for their grade.
+It is not too late to make a difference in a young person’s education this spring!
+Sign up to be an AASK tutor and work with students at Whitford Middle School who are primarily English Language Learners working hard to meet the proficiency levels for their grade level.
 Tutors volunteer right after school every Tuesday and Thursday through June 2.
 Tutors attend training to be their most effective in teaching basic skills in reading, writing and math and are expected to be at every session.
-Transportation (we leave right after school and return to OES no later than 5:00) and snacks are provided.
+Busing (we leave right after school and return to OES no later than 5:00) and snacks are provided.
 There are wonderful students waiting for your help, new friends, and the chance to really make a difference.

 Please contact Myra Clark at email@example.com or 503-768-3193 if you have questions!
 Applications are available outside Area 51.